Introducing Conversation Intelligence, powered by Loris ->

 [Visual] mixpanel vs csq

 Imagine trying to solve a puzzle with only half the pieces.
 That's the challenge many teams face with traditional product analytics.
-They track specific events but miss the vital context that explains why users behave the way they do, what drives their decisions, and how to turn those insights into revenue.
+They track specific events and limited context but often miss the big picture that explains why users behave the way they do, what drives their decisions, and how to turn those insights into revenue.

-In this article, we analyze and compare how Contentsquare and Mixpanel approach product analytics differently.
+In this article, we analyze and compare how Contentsquare (that’s us, hello! 👋) and Mixpanel approach product analytics differently.

-We also show you how leading companies combine Mixpanel's precise event tracking with Contentsquare's experience intelligence analytics to drive measurable growth.
+And if you're already invested in Mixpanel for precise event tracking, we also show you how to combine it with our AI-first experience intelligence analytics to drive measurable growth.

 Key differences between Contentsquare and Mixpanel